luismglvieira/Python-and-OpenCV/README.md

 Second group of tutorials are taken from the book "Learning OpenCV: Computer Vision with the OpenCV Library" by Gary Bradski & Adrian Kaebler.
 The files can be found in the folder "02 - Learning OpenCV - Computer Vision with the OpenCV Library".
 I plan to go back and forth between this book and the youtube playlist.

 When I finish these two, I'll start this course on Udemy.
+I'll place the files on folder "03 - Master Deep Learning Computer Vision".
 It's supposed to have more advanced content and not for actual beginners.
 We'll see.
 This is the one: https://www.udemy.com/course/master-deep-learning-computer-visiontm-cnn-ssd-yolo-gans/